Normal-Tangerine8609/Scriptable-HTML-Widget/README.md

 **border-width**

 Defines the border width.
-Value must be an integer.
+Value must be a  positive integer.

 **corner-radius**

 Defines the corner radius.
-Value must be an integer.
+Value must be a positive integer.

 **image-opacity**

 Defines the opacity of the image.
-Value can be a integer or float with an optional  `%` at the end.
+Value must be a positive integer or float with an optional  `%` at the end.

 **image-size**

 Defines the size of the image.
-Value must be two integers separated by commas.
+Value must be two positive integers separated by commas.
 The first integer is the width and the second is the height.

 **tint-color**